top of page

 In the presence of mild redness and absence of any of the above-mentioned symptoms, you may be able to fix your bloodshot eyes at home.
 However, this largely depends on the cause of the tissue.
 Here are a few suggestions:

-EyeSpa Red - These naphthalene-based eye drops help by giving instant results in red eye conditions.
+EyeSpa Red.
+This eye drop helps by giving instant results in red eye conditions.
 However, patients with hyperthyroidism and hypertension (high blood pressure) should avoid it.
+Eyespa red eye drops give relief from eye redness in a few minutes.
+We always recommend that, in cases of severity, please consult a doctor.

 Preventive Measures